-For example, just because I went to a judgemental church once, it doesn’t follow that all churches are judgemental.
-Actually, if all I found was judgemental churches, I would eventually want to look at what attracts me to these types of churches to begin with.
+For example, just because I went to a judgmental church once, it doesn’t follow that all churches are judgmental.
+Actually, if all I found was judgmental churches, I would eventually want to look at what attracts me to these types of churches to begin with.
 We tend to attract what we are.

 This doesn’t necessarily mean that if I keep ending up in relationships with cheaters that I’m a cheater, but it does mean that I am attracted to toxic relationships, whether I am aware of it or not, if it’s a pattern I must accept that I am the one creating it at this point.

 The previous cognitive distortion bleeds into this one.
 In this case, it’s merely jumping to the worst possible conclusion.
-The scenerio can be radically implausible, but it’s jumped to nonetheless.
+The scenario can be radically implausible, but it’s jumped to nonetheless.